-From the shampoo formula you choose to at-home spa treatments designed with your scalp in mind, these strategies promise to hydrate your scalp and leave you with healthy-looking hair.
+From the shampoo formula you choose to at-home spa treatments designed with your scalp in mind, there are solutions that can hydrate your scalp and leave you with healthy-looking hair.
+That's why we talked to two haircare specialists, who shared some of their best tips for keeping your scalp (and strands) healthy.

 Keep scrolling to learn how to say goodbye to scalp dryness in a few easy steps.

 Find the Root of the Issue